aluizakarl/aelar-docking/dockingResults/dynamicFiles/2-phosphoY/amber/README.md

 After correcting the atom names and executing the protocol, the system was successfully processed in tleap with the following final output:
 - No fatal errors related to atom types.
-- The system was solvated and neutralized correctly.
+- The system was solvated and neutralized correctly with 0.15 M ionic strength.